Sweet Minou Mystery

 “Something odd is happening here for sure,” said Tony.
 And that was all he said.

-“Thanks guys, these look really amazing,” Geoff tooted, and then tucked into the bars to start wrapping.
+“Thanks guys, these look really amazing,” Geoff piped, and then tucked into the bars to start wrapping.
 He always had to be doing something.

 Just then a dark figure passed by the big window.
 It was clockwork.
 Every day that Sweet Minou Chocolate was open, at 11:45am, the little lady with a big presence would enter the building.
 For a petite woman, Madaleine Sokol really projected a long shadow.
 She strode in and lifted her round black sunglasses off her eyes and onto her head.
 She was wrapped in all black and wore a tight black skirt over black nylons with knee-high black heeled boots.
 Her hair, full and dark, was ruffled by the March breeze.
 She stood there a moment and took a big breath.
 Every day, an entrance.